...

 Read the blog

 Nairobi, the capital of Kenya, can be an intense destination when you are first introduced to a large African city.
-Yet Nairobi doesn’t have to be all chaos, filth and insecurity; it also has beautiful places and special experiences to offer.
+Yet Nairobi doesn’t have to be all chaos and insecurity; it also has beautiful places and special experiences to offer.
 Below we tell you the things to do in Nairobi with our 8 best activities.

 Is Nairobi safe?

 We wrote down quite a few tips in the article on safety in Kenya to make you aware of the risks in Kenya and feel safer during your trip.
-Don’t let this discourage you because we didn’t actually feel really unsafe for a second during 3 full days in Nairobi, but it never hurts to pay attention.
+Don’t let this discourage you because we didn’t actually feel unsafe for a second during 3 full days in Nairobi, but it never hurts to pay attention.

 1. Stroll through Africa’s largest slum with a guide: Kibera Slum tour in Nairobi